PreciseSlice/trump-ipsum/README.md

 ### Libraries utilized

-This project was made using JavaScript, Node, Express, Knex and PostgreSQL.
+This project was made using Node, Express, Knex and PostgreSQL.

 The testing utilizes Chai and Mocha.